-The baby naming trend of using surnames as first names has been around for quite a while, and is often seen in boys’ names.
+The baby naming trend of using last names that you can use as your baby’s first name has been around for quite awhile, and is often seen in boys’ names.

 Parents might want to honour an ancestral name, or they might just like the unique nature of a certain surname.